Theater in Korea: Folk drama

 Folk dramas were also popular.
 One theory holds that they developed from religious rituals, such as farming rituals and funerals.
 Folk puppet plays, shadow plays, and pansori also featured in folk dramas.

+Masked dramas include Yangju byeolsandae nori and Songpasandae-nori, a talchum popularized in the 19th century.

 Modern era

 Before the 20th century there were few scripted plot-driven drama plays; stories were handed down orally for generations.
 Performative presentations, including dance, shamanic rituals, and circuses, were called noreum or yeonhui.
 Until the 19th century, the two leading forms of Korean public theater were talchum and pansori.

 New theater

 The establishment of the theater impacted how modern plays were performed.
 Previously, plays were performed in outdoor courtyards.
 Performances were also traditionally held outdoors, in places like palace courtyards.
 But after Korea ended its isolationism, the first modern indoor theater Hyopyul-sa was built in 1902.
 'New Theater', which involved performances of Western plays or Western-style plays, became popular.

 In 1902 the first theater, Hyopyul-sa, was established to celebrate the 40th anniversary of Emperor Gojong's ascension.
 Hyopyulsa was an exclusive organization, with 170 performers in various fields from all over the country.
 It initially did private performances, but eventually performed public ones.

 In July 1908 Hyeopryulsa was reopened as a private rental theater called Wongaksa.
 It was led by Lee Dong-baek and had 64 performers, including 40 men and 24 women.
 Its output was called "New Theater".
 One example of a New Theater production was Yi Injik's "Eun Segye", which opened in November 1908 and performed at Wongaksa.